First battle of Dongola: Engagement

 According to historian al-Baladhuri, the Muslims found that the Nubians fought strongly and met them with showers of arrows.
-The majority of the Arab forces returned with wounded and blinded eyes.
-It was thus that the Nubians were called 'the pupil smiters'.
-Al-Baladhuri also states, quoting from one of his sources that went to Nubia twice during the rule of Umar: "One day they came out against us and formed a line; we wanted to use swords, but we were not able to, and they shot at us and put out eyes to the number of one hundred and fifty."
+Many of the Muslims returned wounded, including with injuries to the eyes.
+Al-Baladhuri preserves an account in which the Nubians were associated with the epithet "pupil smiters" because of their skill in striking the eyes of their opponents.
+He also quotes a source who had visited Nubia twice during the reign of Umar: "One day they came out against us and formed a line; we wanted to use swords, but we were not able to, and they shot at us and put out eyes to the number of one hundred and fifty."